 Dried Blood Spot (DBS) Collection

 The IgG Food Allergy Test w/ Candida is available as a dried blood spot collection for patients and practitioners who can’t perform a blood draw.
 The specimen can be collected from the convenience of home and shipped to our laboratory for analysis.
-The dried blood spot test is the same price as the serum analysis.
+The dried blood spot test is the same price as the analysis.

 Asian Food Allergy Test